Six Things You’ll Need to Know About PEVs

 Once you’ve settled on a model or two to test drive, your dealership visit will be smoother if you take time beforehand to read these tips:

 1: Find the incentives

 The federal government provides a tax credit based on a plug-in vehicle’s battery capacity.
 Present credits run from around $3,000 for plug-in hybrids (PHEVs) with small batteries up to $7,500 for most battery-electric cars (BEVs) and a few PHEVs.
-(It can be up to $8,000 for fuel-cell electric cars, but we’re ignoring them in this article because so far they are few in number and are available only in a handful of California locations.)
+An $8,000 credit for fuel-cell electric cars was allowed to expire at the end of 2016.

 If you lease, the federal tax credit goes to the leasing company that owns the car (often the manufacturer’s in-house finance arm), but is usually applied to reduce lease payments.

 State and local incentives vary widely, ranging from things as simple as free parking or reduced electricity rates to cash rebates and tax credits.
 A particularly valuable incentive in crowded urban areas is solo occupancy access to a state’s car-pool lanes – but not all state with HOV lanes offer this perk.
 In fact, not all states and cities offer incentives.
 And those that are out there change often.

 One of the best sources for state and local incentives is a listing available on the National Council of State Legislatures’ website.
 Plug In America’s incentives map also keeps track of state and federal inducements.

 Going in armed with incentives info will help you determine how much car you can afford and means you won’t be frustrated by a salesperson who doesn’t know.

 Home charging stations come in two levels – 120-volt, or regular household current, known as “Level 1” charging, and 240-volt -same as used for electric clothes dryers and ovens – or “Level 2” charging.